yuiti-ara/neural-network-from-scratch/README.md

-Neural Network implementation for studying purposes
+Neural Network implementation using numpy for studying purposes